 Guilford police: East Haven man charged with animal cruelty took injured dogs’ pain meds

-GUILFORD — An unthinkable case of animal cruelty that spanned several shoreline communities has a connection to the opioid crisis.
+GUILFORD -- An unthinkable case of animal cruelty that spanned across several shoreline communities has a connection to the opioid crisis.

 Though the Guilford Police Department is spearheading this case, it has expanded to many other parts of the state.